• Best 30lb Reels for Saltwater Fishing

 Buy it on Amazon

 The Spinfisher has been the go-to surf reel for decades, and the VII is the best version yet.
-IPX5 sealing on both the body and spool means you can dunk it in a wave and keep fishing — sand and salt don’t get in.
+IPX5 sealing on both the body and spool means you can dunk it in a wave and keep fishing.
+Sand and salt don’t get in.
 Full metal body with CNC brass gears, 20 lbs of HT-100 carbon fiber drag, and 320 yards of 20lb braid capacity.
-The 4500 size weighs just 12.5 oz — light enough for all-day casting.
+The 4500 size weighs just 12.5 oz, light enough for all-day casting.
 At roughly $130, it’s the best value sealed surf reel on the market.
 The 6.2:1 gear ratio retrieves fast enough to pick up slack in the surf without sacrificing cranking power.
-This is the reel that SoCal surf anglers buy when they’re serious about fishing the beach regularly.
+This is the reel SoCal surf anglers buy when they’re serious about fishing the beach regularly.

 Best Budget: Daiwa BG MQ 4000